Fixing Sleep Challenges in Mast Cell Activation Syndrome and Histamine Intolerance

 You need to address the vagal and limbic systems.
 They are a part of the parasympathetic nervous system.
 And you need to rewire all three to get back to a balanced state.

-You can learn more about how to do that in the Master Class: Nervous System Reboot here:
+You can learn more about how to do that in the Mast Cell Nervous System Reboot Master Class here:

 The nervous system work is one of the most important steps you can take to help you get out of the parasympathetic mode.
 And once you are out of that fight, flight, or sleep mode you’ll get better rest.